 However, there are some leading contenders that are worth considering when looking for the top rated low compression golf balls.

-Srixon Soft Feel – Click Here to See Prices on Amazon is a very low compression golf ball and great for average to slow swing speed golfers.
+Srixon Soft Feel – Click Here to See Current Prices is a very low compression golf ball and great for average to slow swing speed golfers.
 The ionomer cover is softer than ever before but the ball remains resilient and can be used over and over again.

 For those looking for a top level golf ball but have slow swing speeds, the Bridgestone B RXS comes highly recommended.
 This low compression golf ball has all the properties of a tour level ball but for those players with slower swing speeds.
 The extra distance comes without the loss of feel for controlled short game play.